sanjdi/Banking-App/README.md

 * yield: string - Specify the interest payment type.
 Allowed values are *RE_INVEST* or *INCOME_STREAM*

 ### APIDoc
 After the Node.js server is up, use API doc to test the endpoint.
-[Swagger](https://swagger.io/docs/specification/basic-structure/) doc is vailable at bellow uri. ie. http://localhost:4000/api/docs as in #7 above.
+[OpenAPI (former Swagger)](https://swagger.io/docs/specification/about/) doc will be vailable at bellow uri. ie. http://localhost:4000/api/docs as in [Setup Steps](#Steps) #7 above.
 ```sh
 http://{server}:{port}/api/docs
 ```